 The preferred shares in the Company's capital carry a limited entitlement to the Company's profit and reserves.
-As at 31 December 2022, no preferred shares in the Company's capital were issued.
+As of December 31, 2023, no preferred shares in the Company's capital were issued.

 12.4 Branches

 The Company has one branch office located at 520 Walnut Street, Suite 1150, Philadelphia Pennsylvania, 19106, United States of America.